Regis High School

-Registration and lectures will take place in the McNally Amphitheatre on Fordham University's Lincoln Center Campus, located at 140 W. 62nd St. in Manhattan.
+Registration and lectures, and breakout sessions will take place at Regis High School, located at 55 E. 84th St. in Manhattan.
 Important: Photo ID is required to enter the building.

-Parking is difficult to find on the street in Manhattan.
-There are numerous parking garages near the Fordham Lincoln Center campus; locations and pricing can be found on this map.
+Parking is difficult to find on the street in Manhattan, but there are numerous parking garages near Regis.

 SESSIONS AND LECTURES

-A schedule of conference sessions is included in the text packet that is available below.
-This packet will also be distributed in hard copy to each participant at the conference.
+A schedule of conference sessions will be included in the text packet, which will be available to participants about 2 weeks before the conference.
+The packet will also be distributed in hard copy to each participant at the conference.
 Participant lists for each section will also be distributed at registration.

-The conference will include a number of regular sessions and special sessions.
+The conference will include a number of regular and special sessions.
 During the regular sessions, participants will be divided into groups based upon their experience level.
-Regular sessions will be led by Paideia staff and collaborating faculty.
-The readings for the regular sessions will be indicated on the schedule at the back of the packet.
+Regular sessions will be led by conference speakers and Paideia staff.
+The readings for the regular sessions will be indicated on the schedule in the packet.

 During the special sessions (titled 'Varia' in the packet) participants will be able to choose from one of several sessions in Latin and Ancient Greek.
 These special session will cover the remaining texts included in the packet.

-Thanks to the presence of Christophe Rico of the Polis Institute as well as Anna Conser and Alex Petkas of the Paideia Institute's Living Greek in Greece program, we will once again be offering spoken Greek this year.
-Participants who know Greek will each have the opportunity to attend one session over the course of the weekend.
-There will also be spoken Greek offered in each of the special sessions.
+Participants who know ancient Greek will each have the opportunity to attend at least one session over the course of the weekend.
+There will also be spoken ancient Greek offered in each of the special sessions.

-All lectures and sessions will take place in classrooms at the Fordham Lincoln Center Campus.
+All lectures and sessions will take place in the classrooms and auditoria at Regis.
 More precise information on rooms for sessions and lectures will be provided at registration.

-The conference includes a Coffee and Bagel breakfast and a coffee hour daily.
-Lunch is not included, but is available for purchase in Lowenstein Hall or at the Olympic Flame Diner nearby.
+The conference includes a coffee and bagel breakfast and a coffee hour daily.
+Lunch is not included, but time will be provided to purchase lunch nearby.

-There will be a small Paideia table set up outside the McNally Amphitheatre where participants can learn more about Paideia's programs, purchase Paideia merchandise, and get information on planning spring break trips with the Paideia Institute.
+There will be a small Paideia table set up in the main hall where participants can learn more about Paideia's programs and purchase Paideia merchandise and curricular materials.

 PREPARATION OF TEXTS